cs481-ekh/f21-famada/index.md

 <p align="center">
 <img src="https://i.imgur.com/vZAbqES.png" alt="notifications" width="100%"/>
 </p>
 Notifications are used a feature implemented to help with keeping the records up to date.
 The main notification was making sure i9's are within 3 years. but also could be used when semesters change.
 The notifications are fairly simple in design.
-They have the date they were issued, a message and then a flag to mark it as read or not.
+They have the date they were issued, a message, and then a flag to mark it as read or not.
 These notifications all show up a notification page.

 ## Import